thomas992/Lux/documentation/README.md

 0x1F4A9 == '\xf0\x9f\x92\xa9'
 ```

-As LoLa doesn't enforce utf-8 encoding, all single-byte literals will be copied verbatim, allowing support for any 8-bit encoding.
+As Lux doesn't enforce utf-8 encoding, all single-byte literals will be copied verbatim, allowing support for any 8-bit encoding.
 All literals that take up more than a single byte will be assumed utf-8 encoded.

 ### String Escape Sequence

 As strings are contained in double quotes and don't allow to contain a line feed, one needs the possibility to escape those characters.
-For this, LoLa provides two ways to include escaped and non-printable characters in a string:
+For this, Lux provides two ways to include escaped and non-printable characters in a string:

 - Use a hexadecimal escape (`\x63`)
 - Use one of the predefined escape shorthands (`\r`, `\n`)